Account executive

-Account executive is a role in sales, advertising, marketing, and finance involving intimate understanding of a client company's objectives and products and a professional capability to provide effective advice toward creation of successful promotional activities and strategies.
+Account executive is a role in advertising, marketing, sales, and finance involving intimate understanding of a client company's objectives and products and a professional capability to provide effective advice toward creation of successful promotional activities and strategies.
 The account executive directly works with, and provides services to, one or more delegate officers or executives of the client company.

 Marketing and advertising industries

 In the marketing and advertising industries, account executives are typically responsible for client servicing and client acquisition.
 The account executive serves as the direct link between the advertising agency or financial service company and the existing client, managing day-to-day affairs and ensuring customer satisfaction.
 The account executive is also tasked with bringing more clients into the agency to increase revenue.
 The account executive will typically have 1 or 2 assistants and reports to the respective account supervisor/manager and/or to the client service director/account director.
 This depends on the country and on the account (s)he is working for.